carlosjhr64/thesis/QMSHO.md

 > Anyways, I don't think the issue with `#3.5e.i` and `(4.24)` ever comes up in my proof later.

-Placing two indices side by side will indicate that the sum ~~overall~~ *over all* of the of the indices is to be evaluated, for example:
+Placing two indices side by side will indicate that the sum overall of the of the indices is to be evaluated, for example:

     <Y][n><n][Y> = 1   # 3.6a

-> I meant "over all n" here.
-Just caught that now.
-> The UCSC copy probably has "overall".
+> Is it "over all" or "overall?"

 Otherwise only the product is to be evaluated, as when determining the norm of an eigen-state component of a state `[Y>`: